Weekend in Philadelphia: A 2-Day Itinerary to See the Sites

 Washington Square

 In addition to being a nice park, Washington Square is quite historic.
 First established in 1682, it was used as a burial ground for Revolutionary War soldiers and victims of the yellow fever outbreak of 1793 (as a result, there are rumors of paranormal activity).
-A large monument— the Tomb of the Unknown Revolutionary War Soldier—in the middle of the park includes a soldier’s remains, an eternal flame, and a statue of George Washington after whom the park was named.
+A large monument—the Tomb of the Unknown Revolutionary War Soldier—in the middle of the park includes a soldier’s remains, an eternal flame, and a statue of George Washington after whom the park was named.

 Spanish restaurant Amada serves some of the best tapas and pintxos in the city.
 The menu features more than 40 options, so it’s fun to try lots of different small dishes.
 From tortilla Española to gambas al ajillo, the selection is excellent.

 For an after dinner drink, one of the most lively places nearby is Independence Beer Garden.
 This sizeable space that overlooks Independence Mall has tons of seating in unique environments such as a re-purposed shipping container.
 There is a projection TV and games to play like ping pong and a giant Jenga.
 The beer garden has 2 bars with 40 local and domestic craft beers plus a small selection of cocktails and wine.
+It’s always a lot of fun and is open April through October.

 Day 2: Parks, Art, and Great Food

 Take a stroll around the park and get in a little people watching before you head to the next stop.
 If you’re visiting on a Saturday, don’t miss the farmer’s market that happens from 10 am-2 pm.
 There are lot of delicious treats from local vendors.
+We particularly enjoy the to-die-for brownies from Second Daughter Baking Co. and the fresh made apple cider donuts that are available from Hands on the Earth Orchard in the winter.

 Magic Gardens